rustyrussell/million-channels-project/README.md

 ### Generating network or gossip from scratch

 1. main.py can create the network, regtest chain, or the gossip messages.
     Running main.py with --build  builds and saves the network.
-Add --analyze pretty graphs.
+Add --analyze for pretty graphs and --draw for network graph.

     Running main.py with --chain generates the chain.

-   Running main.py with --gossip generates gossip (Note: running gossip without chain will lead to incorrect scids). for example:
+    Running main.py with --gossip generates gossip (Note: running gossip without chain will lead to incorrect scids).

+    for example:

     generating 1M channel network:

    `python3 main.py --build --chain --gossip --name 1M --channels 1000000 --maxChannels 10000`
     generating 100K channels network:

    `python3 main.py --build --chain --gossip --name 100K --channels 100000 --maxChannels 1000`

 2. building the network consists of analyzing a provided network and scaling it up.